stephkno/RLToolKit/README.md

 # RLToolKit

-## Reinforcement Learning Toolkit
+A "Simple" Reinforcement Learning Toolkit

-## A work in progress suite of reusable tools for reinforcement learning
+A work in progress suite of reusable tools for reinforcement learning

 ## TO DO:
 *Agents: